arusahni/website/posts/2014/03/flask-nocache.rst

   def my_endpoint():
       return render_template(...)

 I took this back to QA and was met with success.
 The downside of this manual implementation, however, is one needs to be religious in applying it.
 To this day we still stumble upon cases where a developer forgot to add the decorator to a JSON endpoint.
-Thankfully, code review processes a perfect for catching that sort of omission.
+Thankfully, code review processes are perfect for catching that sort of omission.